 Phaeochromocytomas show intermediate to high T2-weighted signal intensity (Fig8a,b).
 The classic “light bulb” T2 hyperintensity that was thought to be a characteristic feature, is only present in 34% of phaeochromocytomas.[14]
 Imaging plays a vital role in demonstrating local invasion and metastatic spread , the only reliable criteria that help establish a diagnosis of malignant phaeochromocytoma(Fig9a-c).

+[T2 hyperintensity is present even in the absence of necrosis]

 ADRENAL LYMPHOMA

 Primary adrenal lymphoma is rare with less than 100 reported cases.
-Secondary lymphomatous involvement of the adrenal gland occurs typically with non-Hodgkin’s lymphoma, seen in 4% of CT studies with disseminated disease.[14]
+Secondary lymphomatous involvement of the adrenal gland occurs typically with non-Hodgkin’s lymphoma, and is seen in 4% of CT studies with disseminated disease.[14]
 43% of adrenal lymphoma is bilateral.10] The CT appearance ranges from a discrete mass to diffuse infiltration, whereby the adrenal gland is characteristically enlarged but maintains its adreniform shape(Fig10).
 Calcification is rare, occurring only post therapy.
 MRI characteristics are variable but parallel the imaging features of metastases.
 Adrenal lymphoma demonstrates marked increased FDG activity.

 MYELOLIPOMA